boldsystems-central/BOLDconnectR/README.md

 *BOLDconnectR* is able to retrieve data very fast (~100k records in a minute on a fast wired connection).

-*Citation:* Padhye SM, Agda TJA, Agda JRA, Ballesteros-Mejia CL, Ratnasingham S. BOLDconnectR: An R package for interacting with the Barcode of Life Data (BOLD) system.(MS in prep)
+*Citation:* Padhye SM, Agda TJA, Agda JRA, Ballesteros-Mejia L, Ratnasingham S. BOLDconnectR: An R package for interacting with the Barcode of Life Data (BOLD) system.(MS in prep)